ChristoferBerruz/handy-data-collection-website/content/posts/data-collection-english.md

 2. Make sure the environment is well lit.

-3. You should wash your hands in a regular sink.
+3. You should wash your hands in a REGULAR sink.

-4. Only your hands should appear on the video for privacy reasons.
+4. ONLY YOUR HANDS  should appear on the video for PRIVACY reasons.

 ### Recording

-Before recording, please watch our [samples videos.](#sample-videos)
+Before recording, please watch our [sample videos.](#sample-videos)

 Please record one **top-view** video and one **side-view** video.

 1. Maintain a **steady** position of the phone.
 Do not rotate the phone around.

-2. Start recording by direct camera on sink.
+2. Start recording by directing the camera to the sink.

 3. Wait approximately 5 seconds before coming to the sink a.k.a before hands appear in the video.

-4. Wash your hand as you will normally do (5-15 sec).
+4. Wash your hand as you will normally do (5-25 sec).

 5. Leave the sink.